 Saheli was founded in 1996 in collaboration with the India Association of Greater Boston (IAGB) with the mission of providing services to the South Asian community.
 The organization was created by South Asian immigrant women who witnessed the unacceptable rates of domestic violence in the community.
-They realized that there were no services available that catered specifically to the needs of South Asian women and were determined to fill the gap.
-What began as a small, volunteer-run operation is now a respected and effective organization.
+They realized that there were no services that catered specifically to the needs of South Asian women and were determined to fill the gap.
+What began as a small, volunteer-run operation is now a respected and regionally well-known organization.

 When you contact Saheli yourself, through a friend, Police Department, or e-mail know that: Saheli will create a safe, non-judgmental environment with a range of culturally sensitive, language specific information and support services, and listen and educate you about your options.
 Our goal is to help empower clients to reach a point where they can be self-sufficient, healthy and free from violence.